derek-graves/cs1-assignments/topic3-iterables/pin-authentication/README.md

 Write a program to simulate this authentication process.
 Store an actual 5-digit PIN as a constant in your program.
 Use a list to assign random numbers to the digits 0 through 9.
 Output the random digits to the screen, input the response from the user, and output whether the authentication is successful.

 Think about how to break down your implementation into functions.
-You should have _at least two_ non-main functions.
+You should have _at least three_ non-main functions, each of which should have a clear purpose.

 Include a main function that allows a user to interact with your program.
 The output should look like the sample below (the PIN in the sample is 75309).